30 Computers

 Computer Virus Sculpture #7:

-The sculpture is a representation of the Adenovirus shown below.
+The sculpture is a representation of the Adenovirus.
 This biological virus is one of several types of viruses that have an icosahedral shape with distinct modules.
 The Adenovirus serotype 36 virus has been associated with human obesity and it has been reported that this virus can spread just like the common cold virus.
+It has been associated with many other health problems as Emma Lurie describes in her blog Adopt a Microbe

 Adenovirus